ImAshishMaan/Project-Boost/README.md

 # Project-Boost
-In this project we create a fun rocket boost game using Unity's physics system.
+In this project I create a fun rocket boost game using Unity's physics system.